thomeou/SALSA/README.md

 ![SALSA_DRR](figures/SALSA_and_SALSA_DRR.png "SALSA vs SALSA_DRR")

 ## Citation
-Please consider citing our paper if you find this code useful for your research.
+Please consider citing our papers if you find this code useful for your research.
 Thank you!!!

-SALSA:
+SALSA
 ```
 @article{nguyen2021salsa,
   title={SALSA: Spatial Cue-Augmented Log-Spectrogram Features for Polyphonic Sound Event Localization and Detection},